-Leash Training: How to Walk a Dog That Pulls
+Leash Training A Puppy or Dog: How to Walk a Dog That Pulls

-Wondering how to leash train your dog so your dog is walking happily by your side, stopping when you stop, turning when you turn, and continuing with you past other dogs and people.
+Wondering how to train a dog to walk on a leash so your dog is walking happily by your side, stopping when you stop, turning when you turn, and continuing with you past other dogs and people?
 He doesn't pull on the leash, and he only goes potty and sniffs when you give permission.
-Leash manners is probably the most challenging thing you will probably teach him to do, but it is fun too and well worth the effort!
+Dog leash training is probably the most challenging thing you will probably teach him to do, but leash training a puppy is fun and well worth the effort!
 Read on to begin to make this vision a reality.

-Gigo wearing a Gentle Leader head collar (left) and a Easy Walk front-attachment harness (right)
+Gigo wearing a Comfort Trainer head collar (left) and an Easy Walk front-attachment harness (right)

 The front-attachment harness and head collar should only be used with leashes that are a maximum of 6 feet long.
 If the leash is too long, it is possible that he could get going fast enough to hurt himself if he were to hit the end of the leash abruptly.

-A simple way to help your dog learn to walk without pulling on the leash is to stop moving forward when he pulls and to reward him with treats when he walks by your side.
-If your dog is not very interested in food treats, then you can a tug a toy or toss a ball for him in place of feeding a treat.
+A simple method to leash training a puppy without pulling on the leash is to stop moving forward when he pulls, and to reward him with treats when he walks by your side.
+A treat bag for your waist can be very helpful in the training process.
+If your dog is not very interested in food treats, then you can give him a tug toy, chew toy, or toss a ball for him in place of feeding a treat.

-- Start by attaching your dog to a rope or leash that is 10-20 feet long (but not retractable) while he is wearing a standard harness.
+- Start leash training a puppy by attaching them to a long rope or leash that is 10-20 feet long (but not retractable) while he is wearing a standard harness.
 Get some pea-sized pieces of fresh meat or cheese to use to reward your dog and go to a familiar outdoor area like your backyard.

 - Decide whether you prefer your dog to walk on your left or right (left is traditional).
 Whichever side you choose, you will feed him his treat reward right by your thigh on that side.
 He will soon begin to stay near that side since that is where yummy treats appear!